nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 > [!NOTE]
 > If an npm warning occurs where node_modules are to be deleted:
+1. `cd my-app`
-1. Manually delete node_modules in my-app
+2. Manually delete node_modules
-2. `cd my-app`
 3. `npm install`

 ### Running Vite React Project:
 `npm run dev`

+### Adding a React Router Library for Navigation Between Pages:
+`npm install react-router-dom`

+Then you go to App.tsx and add the pages in the `<BrowserRouter>` element

 + Backend Framework: Python + FastAPI
 + API Architecture: REST